Apple OS X

 with a large share of the market.
 I emphasize "may", because if the flaw is in a common component,

-such as Mozilla's Gecko engine, the flaw will affect all webbrowsers that use that engine.
+such as Mozilla's Gecko engine, the flaw will affect all webbrowsers that use that component.

 E-Mail Programs/Telnet/FTP